 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-You can find these bagged in the freezer section at almost every grocery store out there.
+You can find edamame bagged in the freezer section at almost every grocery store out there.
 There isn’t one I haven’t seen them in.
 There are name brands and store brands, I don’t find that there is a difference at all between the two.
 This is what I use and options to spice them up a bit:

-with Spicy Sauce
+Spicy Sauce we Love

 When this is done you will toss together in this sauce.
 Whisk the following items together until smooth (mostly) and toss with tender pods;